 Despite calls for America's colleges to slow down tuition increases, the cost of post-secondary education continues to rise.
-Published tuition fees at private schools rose by 3.6 percent in 2016 over the year prior, and while average annual tuition is $33,480 (after inflation), many schools charge far more than that, according to a report by The College Board.
+Published tuition and fees at private schools rose by 3.3 percent in 2018-19 over the year prior, and while average annual tuition is $35,830 (not adjusted for inflation), many schools charge far more than that, according to a report by The College Board.

 With many Ivy League schools charging upwards of $60,000 a year for tuition, students and their families find themselves paying close to $400,000 in total expenses over a four-year span – and that's just for one child.
 As tuition and room-and-board costs climb, even high-net-worth families may find it increasingly difficult to fully fund four years of college expenses.

 Those who haven't set enough money aside for education must find other ways to pay for college.
 In many cases it is simply a matter of timing.
 It might mean college expenses are funded over five years instead of four.
 Parents should also be mindful about not liquidating investments during periods when the market is down and having a ready line of credit, which can help make these cash-flow challenges easier to navigate.